bonding benefit

 how it works with other leaves or benefits

 The Bonding benefit runs concurrently with applicable Chevron leaves and any similar federal, state or local leave laws.
-In cases where another applicable leave or law provides less than 100 percent of pay, the Bonding benefit can be used to make up the difference.
+In cases where another applicable leave or law is available for a similar purpose and provides less than 100 percent of pay, the Bonding benefit is used to make up the difference, if available.

-• For example, if you work in California and are eligible for California Paid Family Leave (PFL), which covers approximately up to 60-70 percent of your base pay (up to the maximum benefit amount as defined by the state requirements), you can choose to use both your PFL and Bonding benefit to receive 100 percent of your base pay.
+• For example, if you work in California and are eligible for California Paid Family Leave (PFL), which covers approximately up to 60-70 percent of your base pay (up to the maximum benefit amount as defined by the state requirements), you'll receive partial benefits from both your PFL and Bonding benefit to receive up to 100 percent of your base pay.

 • The Family and Medical Leave Act of 1993 (FMLA) is a federal law that allows both male and female employees up to 12 weeks of job-protected leave for certain family and medical reasons, including to bond with a child following birth, adoption, or foster placement.
 FMLA protection runs concurrently with Short-Term Disability benefits and some leaves of absence without pay.
 Keep in mind, though, not all leaves are protected under FMLA.